 Stop #4: Top of the Rock Observatory

 Bring your afternoon to a close with amazing aerial views of NYC from the Top of the Rock Observatory.
-With three floors of indoor and outdoor observation decks allowing you to reach new heights, highlights include the Chrysler Building, the Empire State Building, the Freedom Tower and Central Park.
+There are three floors allowing you to see many attractions across the city including the Chrysler Building, the Empire State Building, the Freedom Tower and Central Park.

 Stop #5: Museum of Modern Art (MoMA) (Indoor Option)